lordmat0/github-stream/README.md

-Settings that need to be Changed
+Settings that need to be changed
 ===========

 project.properties needs to be configured correctly  the owner of the repository and the repository name